 With regard to the husband he has encountered further difficulties with regard to being able to travel and work in the UK.
 Although his indefinite leave to remain was not revoked, when we requested that no time limit stamp be transferred to his Kosovan passport, the Home Office refused.
 They argued that they were not sure of the identity of our client.
 In other words they could not be certain that the Albanian man with one name was also the Kosovan man with a different name.

 We have demonstrated through DNA testing that the Albanian man is the biological father of the children and we have provided supporting passport photographs and identity details from the Kosovan authorities.
 However, the Home Office has stated our client failed to provide legitimate reasons why his personal details have changed and as a result refused to issue him with a card confirming his true identity and nationality.
 In other words he is stuck; he cannot travel with his Kosovan passport because the letter granting him indefinite leave to remain belongs to an Albanian man with a different name, and despite coming clean, the Home Office will not revoke his indefinite leave to remain or give him a document in his true identity.

 What Lessons Can Be Learned?

 This is another reminder that British citizenship can be refused and revoked on the basis of past dishonesty.
 Deprivation of citizenship and the exclusion of perceived undesirables from our society, is a new trend and it is not always obvious that the deception is material to the grant of citizenship.

 If a migrant has previously lied about his identity or claim for asylum he will now face great difficulty obtaining settlement and even greater hurdles naturalising as a British citizen.

 The case continues…

-If you’d like to know more about your rights and / or applying for British citizenship the contact Danielle here.
+If you’d like to know more about your rights, apply for citizenship or have had your British citizenship revoked, please contact Danielle here.